 - growth measurements

 - health education

 - health history including nutrition

 - developmental screening

 - social-emotional or mental health screening

 - head-to-toe physical exam

 - immunizations

 - lab tests

 - vision checks

 - hearing checks

-• oral health, including fluoride varnish application
+- oral health, including fluoride varnish application

-C&TC is a health care program of well-child visits for members under age 21.
+C&TC is a health care program of health visits for members birth up to 21 years old.

 Starting at age 11, each visit may include patient and provider one-on-one time.
-This gives an opportunity for adolescents and young adults to questions privately and learn to manage their own health.
+This gives time for adolescents and young adults to ask questions privately and learn to manage their own health.

-How often a C&TC is needed depends on age:
+How often a C&TC is needed depends on age, and children in foster care should receive visits more frequently: